Screed: How long should you wait before laying your tiles or hardwood flooring?

 Standard conditions: 20°C, humidity below 65%.
 In Belgium during winter, allow +20 to 40% extra.

-For projects with tight schedules, accelerated drying screeds offer significant gains.
-The saving can be up to 27 days off the construction schedule compared to a traditional screed.
-When deadlines are tight, this is an option to consider from the outset.
+For projects with tight schedules, fast-drying screeds offer significant time savings, often cutting several weeks off the timeline compared to traditional screed.
+When deadlines are tight, this is an option to consider from the start, not a last-minute fix: the choice must be made before pouring.

 Screed typeWalkableFlooring installation possible